 Au Bœuf Couronné

 All of Au Bœuf Couronné’s beef cuts come from cows raised in France, and are matured for 20 days by their butcher.
 Their menu has a variety of beef cuts, ranging in size from a 300 gram (10 oz.) hanger steak to a 1200 gram (42 oz.) grilled prime rib to be shared by two people.
-You won’t leave hungry!
+Of course it’s no surprise that this makes our list of the best steak frites in Paris.

 Sur La Braise